-One hundred years ago, in 1924, Rātana took a group to London to meet with King
+One hundred years ago, in 1924, Rātana took a group to London to meet with King connectedness to Ngā Puhi.
+The kōrero heard throughout the day was the uniting of Māori in Kotahitanga.

 George V and present a petition signed by thousands seeking a redress to the many land confiscations and breaches to Te Tiriti o Waitangi.
 The New Zealand government stopped that meeting from taking place.